toine512/twemoji-bitmaps/README.md

 ## Licensing

-Twemoji graphics are licensed under [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/). \
+Twemoji graphics are licensed under [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/). \
 Refer to https://github.com/jdecked/twemoji for more information about authors.